QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 (Sometimes $I = \infty$.)

-Such "non-parametric" distributions have as many "parameters" as there are possible values of the random variable.
+Such a "non-parametric" distribution has as many "parameters" as there are possible values of the random variable.

 We often work with special  distributions that  are  characterized by  a small number  parameters.

-In these special distributions,
+In these special parametric  distributions,

 $$
 f_i = g(i; \theta)